uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     // id of the post
     // must be the original URL on the node the post came from "id":"http://nodebbbb/api/authors/222/posts/249",
-    // The frontend URL of this post object
+    // URL of the user's HTML profile page
     "page": "http://nodebbbb/authors/222/posts/293",
     // a brief description of the post "description":"This post discusses stuff -- brief",